Dogs need a variety of different things in their diet to remain healthy.

 Consider the Form You Want the Supplement to Take

-Fish oil supplements come in both liquid and capsule form.
+You can get an omega-3 supplement in either liquid or capsule form.
 While neither is inherently better than the other, many owners and dogs prefer one form over the other.

 Capsules are easier to administer if your dog will swallow them voluntarily, but liquid fish oils are better if you need to mix them in with your dog’s food.
 In fact, many dogs love the taste of these oils.

 Do you have a fish oil supplementation regimen that has worked well for you and your dog?
+What types of fish oil supplement do you prefer?
 Have you found soft gel supplements or liquid fish oil easier to administer?
 Have you seen the kind of results you expected?
 Has your pooch suffered from any adverse effects from the oils?